scalableminds/webknossos-libs/docs/src/webknossos-py/examples/dataset_usage.md

 # Dataset Usage

-The high-level dataset API automatically reads and writes meta information for any dataset and updates them if necessary, such as the `datasource-properties.json`.
+The high-level dataset API allows to interact with datasets while automatically maintaining meta data for any dataset, such as the `datasource-properties.json`.

 The [`Dataset` class](../../api/webknossos/dataset/dataset.md) is the entry-point for this API.